 - Five permanant homes, divided by sex and age.

 - A home for children in transition, joining or leaving our Mercy Centre.

 In 1976 HDF opened a home for nine street children who depended on Father Joe and Sister Maria for survival.
 Our capacity to care for such children grew with each child we took in and our reach expanded every year.
-Twenty-five years later in 2001, we opened our fifth home.
 The following year, the Ministry of Justice, in a unique arrangement, also began assigning children to our care as an alternative to incarceration.